Erdogan says Turkey will respond to any threats on its border

-ISTANBUL President Tayyip Erdogan said on Saturday Turkey would not watch passively as weapons are sent to Kurdish fighters on its southern border, saying his country would respond to any threats to national security.
+ISTANBUL (Reuters) - President Tayyip Erdogan said on Saturday Turkey would not watch passively as weapons are sent to Kurdish fighters on its southern border, saying his country would respond to any threats to national security.

 The United States has been arming Kurdish YPG fighters taking part in the battle to recapture the Syrian city of Raqqa from Islamic State, angering its NATO ally Turkey.
 Ankara views the YPG as an extension of the Kurdish PKK group that has waged a long insurgency in southeast Turkey.